About Durham Community Land Trustees

 DCLT launched the pilot program to address the high demand for affordable homes and rental units.
 The goals of CLTplusOne are to increase access to homeownership, expand the purchasing power of low and moderate income families, and provide a mechanism for wealth building.
 Both the home and rental unit will be permanently affordable.

-The organization will host the Buildable Backyards Real Estate Summit on June 22-23, 2021 to understand the best practices in lending, underwriting, appraising, and marketing ADUs.
-The summit will focus on providing information for non-profit affordable housing providers and others involved in real estate transactions.
+The organization hosted the Buildable Backyards Real Estate Summit on June 22-23, 2021 to understand the best practices in lending, underwriting, appraising, and marketing ADUs.
+The summit focused on providing information for non-profit affordable housing providers and others involved in real estate transactions.
+To learn more about the summit, you can visit the website here.

-For more information on DCLT and the CLTplusOne project, please visit our website at dclt.org or contact Sherry Taylor, Asset Manager and CLTplusOne Project Lead at Sherry@dclt.org
+For more information on the CLTplusOne project, please contact Sherry Taylor, Asset Manager and CLTplusOne Project Lead, at firstname.lastname@example.org.